 - First check with LG&E and KU if you’re suspicious: Customers who receive a suspicious live phone call, an email or letter should call LG&E and KU which will always verify official communications.
 LG&E customers should call 502-589-1444 (outside Louisville at 1-800-331-7370); KU customers should call 1-800-981-0600.

 - Enlist the help of authorities: In addition to contacting the company, customers who suspect they have been victims of fraud, or who feel threatened during contact with scammers, should report it to their local police department.

 LG&E and KU work year-round with local law enforcement investigating these types of crimes, and participate in the Utilities United Against Scams (UUAS) consortium to raise awareness among customers and expose tactics used by scammers.

 UUAS is a consortium of more than 140 U.S. and Canadian electric, water, and natural gas utilities and their respective trade associations, and as of last year, this group helped to cease operations of nearly 5,000 toll-free numbers used against utility customers by scammers.

-Louisville Gas and Electric Company and Kentucky Utilities Company, part of the PPL Corporation (NYSE: PPL) family of companies, are regulated utilities that serve nearly 1.3 million customers and have consistently ranked among the best companies for customer service in the United States.
+Louisville Gas and Electric Company and Kentucky Utilities Company, part of the PPL Corporation (NYSE: PPL) family of companies, are regulated utilities that serve more than 1.3 million customers and have consistently ranked among the best companies for customer service in the United States.
 LG&E serves 329,000 natural gas and 418,000 electric customers in Louisville and 16 surrounding counties.
 KU serves 558,000 customers in 77 Kentucky counties and five counties in Virginia.
 More information is available at www.lge-ku.com and www.pplweb.com.